Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - November: Peppered turkey scones

-It's estimated that 12.5 million pizzas are ordered on Super Bowl Sunday.
-Forget about the door delivery.
 Don't worry about not having an 800-degree pizza oven.
-Get the same flavors and a lot less hassle with these pizza biscuits filled with pepperoni and cheese and flavored with garlic, Italian seasoning, and a pinch of red chili flakes.
+Get the same flavors and a lot less hassle with these pizza scones filled with pepperoni and cheese and flavored with Italian seasoning.
 Store-bought or homemade pizza sauce for dipping is a must.

 In the month of February, the calendar tells us that we are still in the dead of winter, but Mother Nature begins to gently stir, signaling a change of seasons.
 The sap in the maple trees of Vermont begins to flow, and the new sugaring season is begun.

 Tammy creates the perfect combination of salty-sweet with these bacon scones with maple glaze.
 I don't know about you, but she had me at "bacon."

 3. March: Irish Cheddar Cheese Scones With Scallions

 St. Patrick's Day isn't all about green beer and corned beef.
 Eileen Gray is the creator of the blog Baking Sense—The Art & Science of Baking, and she shares with us these lovely buttermilk scones brimming with pockets of melty Irish cheese and fresh spring scallions.